LiquidIce95/Quant_Data_Platform/README.md

 **Derivatives** — Financial contracts whose value comes from something else (an asset), hence futures are derivatives because the value of the contract is "derived" from the value of the commodity.

-**How the auction works (what actually happens when you trade)** An Exchange runs an auction process where participants either place market or limit orders.
+**How the auction works (what actually happens when you trade)**

+An Exchange runs an auction process where participants either place market or limit orders.
 If someone submits a limit order for price x , then the exchange garantees them that they will get paired with a counterparty for x or better.
 If someone submits a market order then the exchange promises them to fullfill that order as fast as possible without a garantee about the price they get, the algirthm will simply move up or down the price "ladder" until a counterparty is found (limit orders).
 For instance if someone submits a sell market order and the next limit order is at 100 then the market order will be filled at 100 even if the last traded price was 120.
 Through the interaction of these order types the price "moves" up or down.
 If there are more buy market order than sell limit orders at a given price level then the limit orders will be completely consumed and the remaining market orders are "filled" at the next higher "tick" (see below).
 Beware that this description is an extreme simplification of the actual auction process (for instance can market order also fill each other, buy and sell market orders) but it captures the core idea.
 Or look at the image and you will immediately understand

 <img width="482" height="758" alt="image" src="https://github.com/user-attachments/assets/4d4b0d82-c145-44d2-bb1b-facad4dd0c3b" />

-On the left column you have the total quantity of submitted buy limit orders right now (just snapshot in time), on the right you have total quantity of sell limit orders right now.
+On the left column you have the total quantity of submitted buy limit orders right now (just snapshot in time), on the right you have total quantity of sell limit orders right now. suppose for the next point in time that only a total of 7 sell market orders arrive at the exchange and nothing else happens (everything else remains the same) them that 3 buy limit orders at 5947,75 are consumed and the algorithm matches the remaining 4 sell market order with the buy limit orders at 5947,50.
+In this example the tick size is 0,25 because the price can only move in increments or decrements of 0,25

 **Tick** - smallest unit a price can move in the auction process